1932 Alabama Crimson Tide football team: Saint Mary's

 In their final game of the 1932 season, Alabama defeated the Saint Mary's Gaels 6–0 before 20,000 fans at San Francisco's Kezar Stadium.
 On their second offensive possession, Johnny Cain scored the only points of the game with his 71-yard touchdown run.
 With the exception of Cain's long run, both defenses were dominant with both the Crimson Tide and Gaels only having allowed 113 yards of total offense.
 Dixie Howell also starred for Alabama with his average of 45 yards for his total of 16 punts he kicked in the game.
-The contest was the only ever played between the two schools.